countable-web/open-source-corporation/OKRS.md

 # Objectives and Key Results

-(draft)
+## Purpose

 Teams who write down individual goals and regularly report progress to team members are 43% more likely to complete them.
+OKRs are a structured form of Goal-setting.

+## Scope

+How do we implement OKRs at Countable?

+## Process

 At the beginning of each month, in our all-hands meeting:
-  * Each team should identify their top objective.
+  * Each _team_ should identify their top objective.
 It should be ambitious.
   * Write down that Objective in a shared location.
   * Following that, indicate what (about 3) measurable Key Results would tell you if you met the objective.
 These are _sufficient_ conditions for the objective to be met.
   * During your sprint meetings, review your Objective and Key Results.
 What percent done are the key results?
 Is your sprint getting you closer?